Bladder control: Medications for urinary problems

 Anticholinergic medications include:

-- Oxybutynin (Ditropan XL, Oxytrol)
+- Oxybutynin (Ditropan XL, Oxytrol, Gelnique)

-- Tolterodine (Detrol)
+- Tolterodine (Detrol, Detrol LA)

-- Solifenacin (Vesicare)
+- Solifenacin (Vesicare, Vesicare LS)

 - Fesoterodine (Toviaz)

-The most common side effects of anticholinergics are dry mouth and constipation.
-To counteract dry mouth, you might suck on a piece of candy or chew gum to produce more saliva.
-Other less common side effects include heartburn, blurry vision, rapid heartbeat (tachycardia), flushed skin, urinary retention and cognitive side effects, such as impaired memory and confusion.
+For dry mouth, try sucking hard candy or chewing gum to produce more saliva.
+Other less common side effects include heartburn, blurry vision, rapid heartbeat, flushed skin and trouble urinating.
+Cognitive side effects may also occur.
+They include trouble with memory and confusion.

-The most common side effect of the oxybutynin skin patch is skin irritation.
-Your doctor may recommend that you rotate the location of your patch.
+The oxybutynin skin patch might cause skin irritation.
+Your health care provider may suggest that you rotate the location of your patch.

 How it works

 Mirabegron is a medication approved to treat certain types of urinary incontinence.
 It relaxes the bladder muscle and can increase how much urine the bladder can hold.
 It might also increase the amount you're able to urinate at one time.
 This may help you to empty the bladder more completely.
 Mirabegron is available as a tablet or granules.